 To shift out of P (Park), the ignition must be in ON/RUN and the brake pedal applied.

-0 (STOPPING THE ENGINE/LOCK/ OFF):When the vehicle is stopped, turn the ignition quitable to LOCK/ OFF to turn the ignition switch to LOCK/ OFF to turn the engine off.
+O (STOPPING THE ENGINE/LOCK/ OFF): When the vehicle is stopped, hold the

+When the vehicle is stopped, hold the button until the engine is off.